RealCyberTalks/networking/module.md

   <li><strong>Ip address:</strong>

   Think of it as a home address but for devices.
 You use ip addresses to send messages, receive messages, yet you can move to a different house, which is equivalent to a device switching networks and getting a new ip address, for example, when    connecting to a restaurant free network.
   </li>

   <ul>

   <li><strong>Router:</strong>

   Routers can forward a message using ip addresses.
-When a message reaches your local router from the inside (LAN) or outside (WLAN), it will do its things according to the configuration.
+When a message reaches your local router from the inside (LAN: local area network) or outside (WAN: wide area network), it will do its things according to the configuration.

   ![This is the process picture](routerr.png)